-The site of Ancient Corinth was first inhabited in the Neolithic period (5000-3000 B.C.).
+The site of Ancient Corinth was first inhabited in the Neolithic period (6500-3250 B.C.).
 The peak period of the town, though, started in the 8th century B.C. and lasted until its destruction by the Roman general Mummius in 146 B.C.
-Representative of its wealth is the Doric Temple of Apollo which was built in 550 B.C.
+A representative of its wealth is the Doric Temple of Apollo which was built in 550 B.C.

 The city was re-inhabited in 44 B.C. and gradually developed again.
 In 51/52 A.D., Apostle Paul visited Corinth.
-The centre of the Roman city was organized to the south of the temple of Apollo and included shops, small shrines, fountains, baths and other public buildings.
+The center of the Roman city was organized to the south of the temple of Apollo and included shops, small shrines, fountains, baths, and other public buildings.

 The finds are exhibited in the Archaeological Museum inside the archaeological site of Ancient Corinth.